Lauren M. MacLean

 MacLean is also investigating the participatory institutions for the representation of American Indians/Alaska Natives in health policymaking in the U.S. Originally initiated with the support of a Robert Wood Johnson Foundation post-doctoral fellowship (University of Michigan, 2002-2004), MacLean has also received a IU New Frontiers in the Arts and Humanities grant (funded by the Lilly Endowment) to support extensive field research.
 She has collected original quantitative data on the extent of consultation institutions in the 34 states with federally-recognized tribes and then conducted qualitative interviews and observed tribal consultation meetings to interpret the meaning of these consultation practices on the ground.

 Most recently, MacLean is developing a new project with Jennifer Brass (IU-SPEA) and Sanya Carley (IU-SPEA) on the politics of collaborative governance in local-level, renewable energy projects in Africa.
-Brass and MacLean will be conducting preliminary fieldwork in Kenya during the summer of 2012.
+Brass and MacLean will be conducted preliminary fieldwork in Kenya during the summer of 2012.

 Finally, MacLean has provided service to national associations on the topic of field research methodology.
 She is currently co-authoring a book, Field Research in Political Science (with Drs.
 Diana Kapiszewski and Ben Read, under contract with Cambridge University).
 MacLean has taught field research methodology regularly at the two-week Institute for Qualitative and Multi-Method Research held at Syracuse University in June.
 And, she will also serve as co-leader for the APSA Africa Workshop 2012 in Gaborone, Botswana, focused on the theme of “Local Communities and the State in Africa”.